folly2022/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. a function that copies a string.
 3.a function that compares two strings.
 4.a function that reverses the content of an array of integers.
+5. a function that changes all lowercase letters of a string to uppercase.